Wyntuition/jekyll-now/todo/02-work-internal.md

 - Radical Candor
 - The Manager's Path

+[KEY GOALS FOR SUPERVISORS]

+- Provide feedback, and receive feedback.
+Create culture of radical candor.
+- Provide career guidance
+- set expectations

 [FIRST/PERODIC]

 - Set up regular check-ins (at least 1x/month).
 Ask report how often they think it would be good to meet.
 - What kind of feedback do you want?
-- Set stage, 2 key things:
+- Set stage, key things:
     - please give me feedback, and I will provide it to you
     - career discussion & guidance
     - bring agenda items to check-ins